JK1320/color-button-react-testing/README.md

 * npm test
 * Wallaby.js    (extension for checking testing errors, free? )
-* jest and testing library work together:
+* jest and react testing library work together:
         - to get DOM elements use testing library queries
         - jest is javascript testing library (using methods)
-        -
+* Test-driven development =>=> should write test first then create every element in application
+* screen object comes from testing library

 -------------------------------------------------